opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 At the bottom of the work area another customizable set of buttons is available.
 Some are used for the playback (see  :ref:`Using the Work Area <using_the_work_area>`  ), some others are relevant only using the Animate tool (|animate|) to animate objects and when previewing the animation in the viewer (see :ref:`Animating Objects <animating_objects>`  and :ref:`Previewing the Animation <previewing_the_animation>`  ).

-Additional elements like a field guide, or the table, can be displayed or hidden, and the background color can be set (see  :ref:`Customizing the Work Area <customizing_the_work_area>`  ).
+Additional elements like a field guide, or the table, can be displayed or hidden, and the background color can be set (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).

 .. tip:: **To switch the view mode in the viewer:**